Sixtus32/dotfiles-public/README.md

 - Better domain in the terminal without becoming an expert with [Linux Journey](https://linuxjourney.com/).
 Check my summaries of this website [here](./src/learn/linux-journey/linux-journey-introduction.md).

+## My forms of organization and application

+- Organizing files on the frontend  → 	recommendation of [Ghazi-Khan](https://github.com/gkhan205?tab=overview&from=2021-12-01&to=2021-12-31).
+For medium-sized application I make use of this organizational methodology the [cwg-react-starter](https://github.com/gkhan205/cwg-react-starter) for my projects in React.

 ## About me
 ---